AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Limitations

-1. `$popup` modifier works best in AdGuard Browser Extension.
+1. The `$popup` modifier works best in AdGuard Browser Extension.
 1. In AdGuard for iOS and AdGuard for Safari, `$popup` rules simply block the page right away.
 1. In AdGuard for Windows, AdGuard for Mac, and AdGuard for Android, `$popup` modifier may not detect a popup in some cases and it will not be blocked.